PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 remaining raw pass expressions and select the next complete owner family before changing another boundary.
 Commit and push only; do not create, reopen, or update a pull request.

+## Transpose-binary bridge direct result characterization checkpoint

+`optimize_transpose_binary_bridges()` returns the fixed two-key dictionary `removed_transpose_binary_bridges` and `removed_transpose_binary_asymmetric_bridges` from an indexed owner with a default 32-rewrite cap.
+Zero-cap and normal exits prune unused tensors, so zero counters are not complete mutation evidence.

+The lowerer wrapper has one raw call under `enable_transpose_binary_bridge_optimizations`, with the live LayoutState and no else path.
+The guard lies between retained quantized-activation recovery and duplicate-fanout statistics.
+No nested selection of this owner exists.

+A passing contract freezes the two-key schema, exact direct call, feature guard, no-else policy, sole owner occurrence, and both retained-target boundaries.
+A strict expected-failure contract selects the unconsumed observation-only target `_layout_pass_set_1_transpose_binary_bridge_stats`.

+Characterization validation completed sequentially under `uv`:

+- dedicated result contract: `1 passed, 1 xfailed in 0.60s`
+- indexed owner and recovery behavior, quantized-activation and duplicate- fanout boundaries, architecture, and pass-efficiency coverage:
+  `346 passed, 1 xfailed in 17.89s`
+- branch-changed broad suite including the new result contract:
+  `1632 passed, 1 xfailed in 30.34s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+The sole expected failure is the intentionally unimplemented guarded-result retention contract.
+Replace only the raw guarded expression with the selected target.
+Do not change the result schema, GraphIndex ownership, rewrite cap, candidate handling, pruning, layout synchronization, feature guard, direct arguments, surrounding calls, dependency, public API, or TensorFlow behavior.
+Keep the result unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.